Sondra Perry

 Photo by Dan Bradica and Gregory Carideo; courtesy of the artist.

-Eclogue for [In]habitability by Soindra Perry, 2017.
+Eclogue for [In]habitability by Sondra Perry, 2017.
 3 channel video projection, backhoe, three channel synced monitor video, and sound.
-Seattle Art Museum, Seattle.
+Installation at the Seattle Art Museum.

 Photo by Natali Wiseman.